-- Increase primarily related to incremental statutory audit requirements, partially offset by decreases in fees associated with Section 404 of the Sarbanes-Oxley Act of 2002. - Increase primarily related to fees associated with strategic initiatives including mergers and acquisitions. - (3) Fees exclude services provided to Nasdaq's non-profit entities, and services provided in relation to Nasdaq's role as the Securities Information Processor under the Unlisted Trading Privileges Plan and the audit of the Nasdaq-100 Trust, Series 1, and the trust for the Nasdaq-100 Index Tracking Stock, also known as the "QQQ."
+- (1) Includes consulting work for the initial FSA application for Carpenter Moore Insurance Services, Ltd., a UK subsidiary, to act as an insurance intermediary in the UK. - (2) Fees exclude services provided to Nasdaq's non-profit entities, and services provided in relation to Nasdaq's role as the Securities Information Processor under the Unlisted Trading Privileges Plan and the audit of the Nasdaq-100 Trust, Series 1, and the trust for the Nasdaq-100 Index Tracking Stock, also known as the "QQQ."

-Audit fees primarily represent the audit of Nasdaq's annual financial statements and the review of Nasdaq's Form 10-K and quarterly reports on Form 10-Q, statutory audits of subsidiaries, accounting consultations on matters addressed during the audit or interim reviews and internal control attestation and reporting requirements of Section 404 of the Sarbanes-Oxley Act of 2002.
-Audit-related fees primarily represent fees for consultations associated with strategic initiatives, including mergers and acquisitions and an employee benefit plan audit.
-Tax fees represent preparation of tax returns for expatriate employees in 2005.
+Audit fees primarily represent the audit of Nasdaq's annual financial statements and the review of Nasdaq's Form 10-K and quarterly reports on Form 10-Q, statutory audits of subsidiaries, accounting consultations on matters addressed during the audit or interim reviews, comfort letters and offerings, and internal control attestation and reporting requirements of Section 404 of the Sarbanes-Oxley Act of 2002.
+Audit-related fees primarily represent fees for consultations associated with strategic initiatives, including mergers and acquisitions.